Todd Boulanger: Abramoff scandal

 Emails also show that Boulanger was involved with Abramoff, Kevin Ring, Shawn Vasell and Tony Rudy in the Team Abramoff efforts to secure $16.3 million in funding from the Department of Justice for the construction of a jail by the Mississippi Band of the Choctaw.
 Documents released with Boulanger's guilty plea include emails by Boulanger, Abramoff, and Ring discussing giving "Staffer E"—identified by the Associated Press as Sen. Thad Cochran aide Ann Copland—tickets for ice skating and Paul McCartney and Green Day concerts.
 The lobbyists believed Copland could assist their client, the Mississippi Choctaw.

 Boulanger was identified as "Lobbyist D" in the plea agreement of Trevor Blackann, a former staffer for Rep. Roy Blunt (R-Mo.) and Sen. Kit Bond (R-Mo.) who pleaded guilty on November 20, 2008 to making false statements about thousands of dollars in gifts from Boulanger and fellow lobbyist James Hirni.
 Boulanger resigned from Cassidy & Associates the following day.

-On January 28, 2009 Boulanger was formally charged in the scandal.
+On January 28, 2009, Boulanger was formally charged in the scandal.
 Boulanger pleaded guilty to bribing government officials the next day.
 Following the initial wave of the Abramoff scandal, Boulanger became a regular on Fox News and MSNBC, and was named by Politico as one of the "50 Politicos To Watch" for his "nattily attired, outside-the-box staying power."

 On January 20, 2021, Boulanger received a full pardon from President Donald Trump during his last hours in office.

-Personal
+Personal life

 Boulanger is married to Jessica Incitto, a Republican spokesperson who has worked for Tom DeLay, Roy Blunt and Progress for America.